 Although the new method is computationally more difficult than the old method, it can be automated in an R script.
 By assuming a linear relationship between observations, it is possible to estimate the duration of chronic events.
-This assumption is parsimonious and thus reasonable.
-Unlike the old method, the new method reasonably infers four-day-average concentrations and therefore represents a better way to answer the fundamental question of whether any four-day average exceeds the chronic-standard threshold.
+Unlike the old method, the new method reasonably infers four-day-average concentrations and therefore represents a better way to answer the fundamental question of whether any four-day average exceeds the chronic standard threshold.